IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md

 ﻿# Intent.AspNetCore.IntegrationTesting

-This modules adds Integration Testing for ASP.NET core applications with container support for database (MS MSQL, PostGres, CosmosDB).
+This module adds Integration Testing for ASP.NET core applications with container support for database (MS MSQL, PostGres, CosmosDB).

 ## What is Integration Testing